JaveedBari/Inventory-Management-system/README.md

 - Find the Top 3 Products?
 - Find the Top 3 customers?
 - Find Product wise Total Stock?

+## Dashboard
--Dashboard Interaction <a href="https://github.com/JaveedBAri/Inventory-Management-System/blob/main/IMS.png">View Dashboard</a>
+-Dashboard Interaction <a href="https://github.com/JaveedBari/Inventory-Management-System/blob/main/IMS.png">View Dashboard</a>

 ## Process
 Here are some key points highlighting the features and formulas used in your Inventory Management System: